nashville-software-school/server-side-python-curriculum/book-2-sql/chapters/SQL_INTRO.md

 SELECT SongId, Title, SongLength, ReleaseDate
 FROM Song;
 ```
-Type that into `music.session.sql` and ask SQLTools to run it for you with, sigh, another `shift + ctl (or cmd) + P` and a search for SQLTools Connection: Run Current Query (Make sure your cursor is still on the line you wrote.)
+Type that into `music.session.sql` and ask SQLTools to run it for you with, sigh, another `shift + ctrl (or cmd) + P` and a search for SQLTools Connection: Run Current Query (Make sure your cursor is still on the line you wrote.)

 Hooray!
 You just ran your first SQL query.
 Boo!
 Selecting that command is a pain in the butt.